O'mullen History, Family Crest & Coats of Arms

 Early History of the O'mullen family

-Another 105 words (8 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early O'Mullen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'mullen research.
+Another 53 words (4 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early O'mullen History in all our PDF Extended History products and printed products wherever possible.

-spelling variations for surnames common to the Irish landscape.
+The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
-The following variations for the name O'Mullen were encountered in the archives: Mullan, Mullen, Mullin, Mullens, Mullins, O'Mullen, O'Mullan, O'Mullin, McMullen and many more.
+The following variations for the name O'mullen were encountered in the archives: Mullan, Mullen, Mullin, Mullens, Mullins, O'Mullen, O'Mullan, O'Mullin, McMullen and many more.

 Early Notables of the O'mullen family (pre 1700)